2019 NBA All-Star Game

 The 2019 NBA All-Star Game was an exhibition basketball game that was played on February 17, 2019, during the National Basketball Association's (NBA) 2018–19 season.
 It was the 68th edition of the NBA All-Star Game, and was played at the Spectrum Center in Charlotte, North Carolina, at the home of the Charlotte Hornets.
 Team LeBron defeated Team Giannis, 178–164.
 This was the second time that the NBA All-Star Game format was not Eastern Conference versus Western Conference.
 Charlotte was announced as host on May 24, 2017.
 This was the second time that Charlotte hosted the All-Star Game; the first time was in 1991, at the Hornets' previous home arena Charlotte Coliseum.

 Charlotte was originally selected to host the 2017 All-Star Game, but it was moved to New Orleans that year because of controversy surrounding North Carolina's Public Facilities Privacy & Security Act.
 The 2019 game was televised by TNT for the 17th straight year, while a special “Players Only” alternate telecast was aired on TBS.

 All-Star Game

 Coaches

 Mike Budenholzer (left) and Michael Malone (right) were selected as head coach for Team Giannis and Team LeBron, respectively.

-The two teams were coached from their respective conference.
-Mike Budenholzer, coach of the Milwaukee Bucks, was named as the head coach for Team Giannis.
-Michael Malone, coach of the Denver Nuggets, was named as the head coach for Team LeBron.
+The two teams were coached from their team captain's respective conference.
+Mike Budenholzer, head coach of the Eastern Conference leader Milwaukee Bucks, was named as the head coach for Team Giannis on February 1.
+Michael Malone, head coach of the Western Conference leader Denver Nuggets, was named as the head coach for Team LeBron on February 2.